ricardomm7/leaflink/docs/sprintC/us024/03.design/Readme.md

-# US024 - Postpone an entry in the Agenda to a future date
+# US024 - Postpone an toDoEntry in the Agenda to a future date

 ## 3. Design - User Story Realization